 Fluoroscopy is a form of X-ray imaging guidance that helps your doctor to locate the internal injection site where an injection, such as a steroid or joint injection is to be administered for pain relief.

 Fluoroscopy is like GPS (global positioning system) navigation for the tip of an injection needle.
 GPS lets you know where you are in relation to your surroundings to help you find exactly what you’re looking for.
 When you use GPS, you’re less likely to take a wrong turn or to overshoot your stop, and you know precisely when you’ve arrived at your intended location.

 Fluoroscopy provides real-time moving images of an injection needle working its way into your tissue.

 Using X-ray imaging technology and a high-contrast fluid dye, fluoroscopy can help your doctor to locate the precise point where medication should be injected.

-Fluoroscopy increases your doctor’s accuracy, and improves the efficacy of your treatment.
+Fluoroscopy increases your doctor’s accuracy to pinpoint your source of pain, and improves the efficacy of your pain relief treatment.

 Needle placement is key

-Most orthopedic pain originates in teeny, tiny, delicate spaces, either between joints or within the spinal canal.
+Most orthopedic pain originates in teeny, tiny, delicate spaces, either between facet joints, epidural spaces, or within the spinal cord canal.
 For this reason, accuracy in the placement of the needle is key.

 Blind steroid and epidural injections are risky